White-Diamond/OCTOGON/Octogon_Login/js_tests/tests_readme.md

 # Login Tests Readme

 ## Version:<br>
-  -This code was published in iteration 2<br>
+  - This code was published in iteration 2<br>

 ## Dependencies:<br>
-  -The testing functions currently utilize Mocha and Chai to test out the js code -The testing functions can be found at “js_tests/test_scripts.js” -These testing scripts may change in the future once I utilize Django in my HTML files in future iterations -You do not need to install any dependencies to run the software
+  - The testing functions currently utilize Mocha and Chai to test out the js code -The testing functions can be found at “js_tests/test_scripts.js” -These testing scripts may change in the future once I utilize Django in my HTML files in future iterations -You do not need to install any dependencies to run the software